cblomart/rpi-monkey/README.md

 > make deps

 An then you can build the image
-This will download haproxy and openssl and compile them...
-If you run on a Pi1 take a city trip and comme back afterwards...
+This will download monkey sources and compiles...
+If you run on a pi1 this might be the right time to go to the restaurant...
-The haproxy binary will be installed in /usr/local/bin.
+The monkey binary will be installed in /usr/local/bin.
 > make

 Test the image